AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice.rst

 .. code:: Ada

    type Agency is (ESA, NASA, RFSA, JAXA, CNSA);
    --  there are dozens...
    for Agency use
       (ESA => 1, NASA => 3, RFSA => 5, JAXA => 7, CNSA => 9);

    Bureau : Agency := RFSA;

-   procedure Update

-      (Input   : in Boolean;
+   procedure Update (Input   : in Boolean;
                      Partner : out Agency)
    is
    begin
       if Input then
          Partner := ...
       else
          Partner := ...
       end if;
    end Update;

+"""""""
+Notes
+"""""""

 GNATcheck can detect violations via the Unassigned_OUT_Parameters rule.

 Warning: This rule only detects a trivial case of an unassigned variable and doesn't provide a guarantee that there is no uninitialized access.
 It is not a replacement for a rigorous check for uninitialized access provided by advanced static analysis tools such as SPARK and CodePeer.
 Note that the GNATcheck rule does not check function parameters (as of Ada 2012 functions can have out parameters).
 As a result, the better choice is either SPARK or CodePeer.

 Applicable vulnerability within ISO TR 24772-2:

-   ?
-6.32 "Passing parameters and return values [CSJ]".
+   * 6.32 "Passing parameters and return values [CSJ]".

 --------------------------------------------------
 No Use of "others" in Exception Handlers (RPP05)